-If the school's complaints procedure has been exhausted and you remain dissatisfied, you can approach the Secretary of State.
+If the school's complaints procedure has been exhausted and you remain dissatisfied, you can approach the Secretary of State (or the Education Funding Agency if the school is an Academy, Free School, Studio School or University Technical College).
 Further advice is available from the Children's Legal Centre, the Advisory Centre for Education (ACE) or Family Lives (formerly Parentline Plus).

-However, if your complaint is about the way that a school is providing for your child's Statement of Special Educational Needs you do have a third stage of complaint to the Local Authority.
+However, if your complaint is about the way that a school is providing for your child's Statement of Special Educational Needs or Education Health & Care Plan, you do have a third stage of complaint to the Local Authority (if the school is a Community, Voluntary-Controlled, Voluntary-Aided, Foundation or Trust school).

-In this case, you can write to the Complaints Manager who will acknowledge your complaint within five working days and then inform the Chair of Governors and Headteacher.
-The Complaints Team will aim to investigate your complaint within 25 working days, however the investigation may take longer in complex situations.
-When your complaint has been fully investigated the Complaints Manager will write to let you know the decision.
-S/he will give the reasons for the decision, any action or proposed action to be taken and any further avenues open to you.
+In this case, you can write to the Complaints Manager who will acknowledge your complaint within five working days and inform the Chair of Governors and Headteacher.
+The Complaints Team will aim to investigate your complaint within 25 working days; however the investigation may take longer (up to 65 working days) in complex cases.
+When your complaint has been fully investigated the Complaints Manager will write to let you know the outcome.
+S/he will give the reasons for the outcome, any action or proposed action to be taken and any further avenues open to you.
 S/he will send a copy to the Headteacher, the Chair of Governors and anyone else concerned in the investigation.
 Parents who remain dissatisfied following further investigation by the Local Authority have the right to complain to the Secretary of State who may decide to conduct an additional investigation.